-Investment Objective The Sub-Fund's investment objective is to earn attractive total return and current income while rotation among strategies based on the Portfolio Manager's assessment of relative value.
+Investment Objective The Sub-Fund's investment objective is to earn attractive total return and current income while limiting volatility through diversification.
+The Sub-Fund will generally invest globally in a rotation among strategies based on the Portfolio Manager's assessment of relative value.